pylint-dev/pylint/doc/user_guide/checkers/features.rst

   methods and is instantiated.
 :star-needs-assignment-target (E0114): *Can use starred expression only in assignment target* Emitted when a star expression is not used in an assignment target.
-:duplicate-argument-name (E0108): *Duplicate argument name %s in function definition* Duplicate argument names in function definitions are syntax errors.
+:duplicate-argument-name (E0108): *Duplicate argument name %r in function definition* Duplicate argument names in function definitions are syntax errors.
 :return-in-init (E0101): *Explicit return in __init__*
   Used when the special class method __init__ has an explicit return value.